 Three Peaks Disc Golf Course

-A full 18 hole Championship Level course that is still fun for the novice player; including stunning views and challenges, expect at least 3 hours to play the full 18 holes or 1.5 hours to play 9 holes.
-Custom discs can be borrowed from the BLM Office in Cedar City or purchase them at any local sporting goods store, however, you can use any Frisbee you might have at home.
+Two full 18 hole Championship Level courses that are still fun for the novice player; including stunning views and challenges, expect at least 3 hours to play the full 18 holes or 1.5 hours to play 9 holes.
+Forgot your discs or just want to try it out, you can rent discs at the Cedar City Visitor Center 435-586-5124, from the BLM Office 435-865-3000 in Cedar City or purchase them at any local sporting goods store, however, you can use any Frisbee you might have at home.

 To reach the course follow the directions to Three Peaks Recreation Area and continue past the main entrance (the road will turn from paved to gravel) drive a short distance and you will find the parking area on the left. *Be sure to bring plenty of water and sturdy shoes; you are navigating through sagebrush, juniper trees, and large rock formations.
-For additional information on the course visit them on Facebook: www.facebook.com/ThreePeaksDiscGolf/
+For additional information on the course visit Three Peaks Disc Golf Facebook: /ThreePeaksDiscGolf/